filobayesian/sheeprl/howto/logs_and_checkpoints.md

 ```
 where

 * `logger` is the configuration of the logger you want to use for logging.
-There are two possible values: `tensorboard` (default) and `mlflow`, but one can define and choose its own logger.
+There are three possible values: `wandb` (default), `tensorboard`, and `mlflow`, but one can define and choose its own logger.
 * `log_every` is the number of policy steps (number of steps played in the environment, e.g. if one has 2 processes with 4 environments per process then the policy steps are 2*4=8) between two consecutive logging operations.
 For more info about the policy steps, check the [Work with Steps Tutorial](./work_with_steps.md).
 * `disable_timer` is a boolean flag that enables/disables the timer to measure both the time spent in the environment and the time spent during the agent training.
 The timer class used can be found [here](../sheeprl/utils/timer.py).
 * `log_level` is the level of logging: $0$ means no log (it disables also the timer), whereas $1$ means logging everything.